The G20 forum is composed of 20 Ministers of Finance and Central Bank Governors from the world’s 19 strongest economies and the European Union.

 Organization of Islamic Cooperation (OIC)

-Turkey has been a member of the OIC since its foundation.
-The Central Bank is an important actor at OIC meetings.
+Türkiye has been a member of the OIC since its foundation.
+Central Banks are an important actor at the OIC meetings.

-The idea of a Governors’ Club, which was first brought up by the Central Bank of the Republic of Turkey in 1997, materialized on 1 May 1998 with the signing of a protocol by 10 countries including Turkey.
-Today, the Club has a total of 25 members comprising central banks from Central Asia, Black Sea and Balkan countries.
+The idea of a Governors’ Club, which was first brought up by the Central Bank of the Republic of Türkiye in 1997, materialized on 1 May 1998 with the signing of a protocol by 10 countries including Türkiye.
+Today, the Club has a total of 26 members comprising central banks from Central Asia, Black Sea and Balkan countries.
 Club members meet to:

 Strengthen bilateral relationships,